Bahia Solano Fishing - Colombia

 Midday: You'll remain on the boat for lunch, enjoying regional food, snacks, wine, beer, and sodas.

-About 5:30 to 6:00 p.m. you'll return to the Lodge.
+About 5:30 to 6:00 p.m., You'll return to the Lodge.
 Dinners feature a variety of delicious regional dishes.
 You'll rest and enjoy drinks on the beach.
-If you would like to take a day off from fishing to explore birding, eco hikes, ethnic communities, they can help you plan out your day.
+If you would like to take a day off from fishing to explore birding, eco hikes, and ethnic communities, they can help you plan your day.

 Getting To Bahia Solano: